How Much Does a U-Haul Really Cost? We Found Out.

 Cash is accepted for pickup and van rentals.
 However, a valid credit or debit card with a major credit card logo will also need to be presented in the name of the renter.”

 There are no formal military, senior, or student discounts at U-Haul.
-However, it’s up to the discretion of the U-Haul store you’re renting at if they offer it for asking.
-The rep let it leak that anywhere between 10-15% discount is what they’re allowed to apply to an order if they decide.
+It’s really just up to the discretion of the U-Haul store you’re renting from if they give you a deal or not.
+The rep told us that a discount anywhere between 10% and 15% is what they’re allowed to apply to an order if they’re so inclined.

 Wanting to test the age limits, we sent one of our 20-year-old team members to officially do the honors of picking up the vehicle.
-No matter, as U-Haul says you need only be 18 years old with a valid driver’s license, and just 16 years old to rent a trailer attachment.
+It didn’t matter, as U-Haul says you just need to have a valid driver’s license and be at least 18 years old to rent a truck and 16 years old to rent a trailer.

-We got a 10′ truck, U-Haul’s smallest with no ramp, and drove it a “colossal” eight miles.
-We bought the cheapest insurance, absolutely zero equipment and zero labor, and got hit with no other fees (since we didn’t actually put anything in the truck).
+We got a 10′ truck, U-Haul’s smallest with no ramp, and drove it eight miles.
+We bought the cheapest insurance, absolutely zero equipment and zero labor, and got hit with no other fees.

 Our bill was still almost three times the advertised price.

-Of course, $52.40 isn’t a bad deal, depending on what you need it for.
-The problem is that if you needed only a quick lift to pick something up, $50+ can render a lot of good deals useless.
+Of course, $53.79 isn’t a bad deal, depending on what you need it for.
+The problem is that if you only need a quick lift to pick something up, $50+ can render a lot of good deals useless.

-On the other hand, if you were seriously moving, odds are great you’d drive many more miles, and your mileage would probably be way higher, given you probably aren’t hauling air.
-And if it’s during the busy moving season, the rental rate will likely be greater than $19.95.
+On the other hand, if you were seriously moving, odds are great you’d drive many more miles, and your fuel usage would probably be way higher, given you wouldn’t be hauling air.
+And if it’s during the busy moving season, the mileage rates will likely be higher too, with it all adding up to quite a bit more than $19.95.

 An extremely conservative estimate for a very small, local move is probably closer to around $125 for the rental.
 You’ll realistically need one of the larger trucks for a real move.